Tiki-Waka (roller coaster): Theme

 The ride is part of the new-for-2018 Exotic World park area, which features a distinct Polynesian theme.
 Tiki-Waka spoofs a tropical race car theme, and the surrounding area is decorated with lush vegetation and carved wooden textures.
 The station was built with real Robinia wood from the Robinieae family of trees.
 Walibi Belgium hired Dutch design firm Jora Vision to design the area's immersive theme.
-The company had previously worked on projects such as Psyké Underground's new them overhaul in 2013 and the park's Pulsar water coaster in 2016.
+The company had previously worked on projects such as Psyké Underground's new theme overhaul in 2013 and the park's Pulsar water coaster in 2016.

 Soundtrack

 The official Tiki-Waka soundtrack was produced by German music composition company IMAscore, who had first worked on a soundtrack for Pulsar in 2016, and would score hour-long compositions for the park's rebranded Karma World and Fun World areas in 2019.

 Ride experience

 The coaster exits the station into a shape left-hand turn, and promptly ascends the 68.9 ft tall lift hill.
 Upon cresting the top, the car traverses an initial short drop and a trick-track over the pathway, and makes an uphill right hand turn into the first of many Block brake sections.
 A hairpin turn leads into another drop over the pathways, followed by a twisted airtime hill and a gradual right-hand turnaround composing of a brief outwards banked twist before hitting the second block brake.
 A trig-zag descent takes riders close to the ground and under the Tiki Trail treehouse attraction.
 The car scopes up into another large twisted airtime hill and dives under the Tiki Trail once more before popping up into the third block brake.
 Riders make a sudden right-hand turn and barge into the ride finale; a trio of camelback hills and a tight 270° helix over the nearby pond before plunging into the final brake run.
 A simple left-hand turn at 90° leads back into the station, and riders disembark the ride vehicles.
 The ride lasts approximately 1 minute and 50 seconds.